AdamAzuddin/SRCNN-PyTorch/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Download train.h5 and test.h5 by running the matlab scripts generate_train and generate_test from [here](https://mmlab.ie.cuhk.edu.hk/projects/SRCNN/SRCNN_train.zip) and put those files in the root directory of the repository
-3. Open and run `train_srcnn.ipynb` in Jupyter Notebook to train the SRCNN model.
+3. Open and run `srcnn_train.ipynb` in Jupyter Notebook to train the SRCNN model.
 4. After training, use the trained model to perform image super-resolution on new images.

 ## References